dongchanlim/Capstone_Coca_Cola/README.md

 ---

 ## Introduction
-In terms of the food & beverage industry, the production efficiency is key to keep competitive position in the market.
+In terms of food & beverage industry, the production efficiency is key to keep competitive position in the market.

 For Swire Coca-Cola, one of the world’s largest beaverage corportate, machine downtime isn’t just a technical challenge, which causes a $60 million annual loss.
 To tackle this problem, our capstone project focused on improving the company’s maintenance operations with predictive analytics.